tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 A connection represents an established transport connection between two endpoints (i.e. two nodes), which can be used to exchange binary messages with logical channel IDs (corresponding to the higher-level channel IDs used in the router).
 Connections are set up either via `Transport.Dial()` (outbound) or `Transport.Accept()` (inbound).

 Once a connection is esablished, `Transport.Handshake()` must be called to perform a node handshake, exchanging node info and public keys to verify node identities.
-Node handshakes should not really be part of the transport protocol (rather it should be part of the application protocol), this exists for backwards-compatibility with the existing MConnection protocol which conflates the two, and allows the router to do common `NodeInfo` verification across transports as well as varying e.g. `NodeInfo` contents by peer (e.g. to advertise different listen addresses to different peers).
+Node handshakes should not really be part of the transport layer (it's an application protocol concern), this exists for backwards-compatibility with the existing MConnection protocol which conflates the two. `NodeInfo` is part of the existing MConnection protocol, but does not appear to be documented in the specification -- refer to the Go codebase for details.

-This ADR initially proposed a byte-oriented multi-stream connection API that follows more typical networking API conventions (using e.g. `io.Reader` and `io.Writer` interfaces which easily compose with other libraries).
-This would also allow moving the responsibility for message framing, node handshakes, and traffic scheduling to the common router instead of reimplementing this across transports, and would allow making better use of multi-stream protocols such as QUIC.
-However, this would require minor breaking changes to the MConnection protocol which were rejected, see [tendermint/spec#227](https://github.com/tendermint/spec/pull/227) for details.
-This should be revisited when starting work on a QUIC transport.

 The `Connection` interface is shown below.
 It omits certain additions that are currently implemented for backwards compatibility with the legacy P2P stack and are planned to be removed before the final release.